We’re committed and passionate about elevating parent voice and action so that all children can have a chance at reaching their hopes and dreams.

 Melanie has spent her career working to close the achievement gap in low-income communities.
 She joined Learning Heroes to help us build the operational infrastructure, systems, and processes to take our organization to its next level of growth and impact.
 Melanie brings a wide-range of programmatic, operational, and HR experience from her work in schools, high-growth nonprofits, and larger not-for-profit organizations.
 Before joining the team, Melanie led the HR Business Partner team for Universal Service Administrative Company and sat on the Executive Team of DonorsChoose.org as their VP of People Operations.
 Melanie has her M.S. in Organization Development, a professional certificate from Georgetown University in Change Leadership, and a B.A. in Literature from American University.
 She is a proud resident of Alexandria, VA with her husband and several shelves of treasured business books.

-4Windy Lopez-Aflitto, Director of Content and Partnerships
+4Windy Lopez-Aflitto, Vice President of Content and Partnerships

 Windy brings 20 years of experience in family engagement, education and philanthropy.
 Windy came to Learning Heroes from American Express, where she helped with the expansion of the company’s largest philanthropic platform focused on nonprofit leadership development.
 Previously, Windy was with Scholastic for nearly a decade and was instrumental in the research and development of the company’s first comprehensive family and community engagement initiative.
 Windy taught elementary school for several years and started her career in public relations, focusing on education campaigns.
 Windy has been a guest lecturer at NYU Steinhardt School of Culture, Education and Human Development and at University of the South in collaboration with Yale Child Study Center.
-She graduated from Rutgers University and has a young daughter.
+She graduated from Rutgers University and has two young daughters.

 5Terrance Hamm, Manager of Marketing and Partnerships